Disclaimer: Anything recognisable does not belong to me. Story is based on the books by JKR and inspired by other writers of this genre.

 The first thing he did was to take out his wand and shrink the ledger in his hand to fit comfortably in his pocket.
 He took a deep breath feeling like the king of the world, only to nearly choke on it when he saw an owl heading towards him with a screech.
 Impossible!
 There should be no Trace on him anymore!

 Oh.
 Just his Hogwarts letter.
 His knees nearly gave away in relief.

-He stepped into a nearby lane and summoned all of his new elves to assign them to his properties in Britain.
+But first things first.
+He stepped into a nearby alley and summoned all of his new elves to assign them to his properties in Britain.
 The house in Godric's Hollow was a national museum now, though the Ministry had never compensated him for it.
 Something he had given Grimaxe instructions to correct immediately.
 He had plenty of others of course, albeit he shuddered to think what state they were in after so many years of neglect.
 As far as he knew, his grandparents had owned only a pair of house-elves that had died protecting their masters during an attack on Potter manor.
 His grandparents had survived, but had not lived long enough afterwards to acquire new ones.
 The rest of the Potter properties had been standing empty for decades even before that.
 His elves should be very, very happy for many years to come.